scotthungerford/W251/README.md

 # W251

-The homework assignment required the creation of 3 containers in the JEtson and two containers on the IBM cloud.
+The homework assignment required the creation of 3 containers in the Jetson and two containers in the IBM cloud.
 I was unable to accomplish the goal of storing captured images in the VM, however I did learn an extravegant amount throughout the process.
 Below are the containers required for this assignment.
+Attached are the python scripts created for this procedure.
+I belive my largest mistake was in connecting and storing the photos in the bucket.
+I am still not sure exactly where I made the mistake, however I am planning on worknig on this futher to try and correct my mistake.

 ## Working on the Jetson
  network = jetsonbridge